-His apparition is always dressed in style, not a hair out of place, perhaps still helping in his own way.
+His apparition is always dressed in style, not a hair out of place.
+Perhaps he still likes to help in his own way.

 The Female Entity Opera Singer

 Still yearns to perform.
-This opera singer likes to give performances in the theatre when it is empty of the living.
+She likes to sing in the theatre when it is empty.

 She hasn’t been seen, but her voice has been heard by many.

-Madame Modjeska, who wanted to become a famous actress but didn’t make the level of fame she was hoping for in her life.
+She is known as Madame Modjeska, who wanted to become a famous actress but didn’t reach the level of fame she was hoping for in her life.
 Her apparition is “sorely disappointed and sad.”
 Her upset reflection is often seen in one of the upstairs mirrors in one of the dressing rooms.

-Perhaps she cheers herself up by watching actors and actresses preparing for their roles, and watching the performances for free; as a perk of staying in her favorite theatre.
-She must also relish the roles she did have in this theatre, and has fond memories of her performances.
+Perhaps she cheers herself up by watching actors and actresses preparing for their roles, and watching their performances for free, as a perk for staying in her favorite theatre.
+She must also relish the roles she did have here, and has fond memories of her performances.

-They had met and fell in love while doing shows together at this theater.
-After being separated, they found each other at last in this theatre once again.
+They met and fell in love while doing shows together here.
+After being separated, they found each other again.

-Their apparitions and their presences are made known to the thespians and other staff, and they too enjoy the productions, and the rehearsals, liking to watch the action on stage.
+Their presences are made known to the performers and staff, and they too enjoy the productions and rehearsals.
+They like to watch the action on stage.
 They have been seen all over the theatre.

 Most Probably So in a big way!
 MANY PEOPLE have had personal experiences in this building for many years.

-Personal experiences of the living were backed up by some hard evidence that has been captured, though more hard evidence would be nice to see to further clarify the presences there.
-However, People who work and perform here, who live with these spirits on a regular basis, would rate this place with a BIG YES INDEED!
+Personal experiences of the living have been backed up by hard evidence, though more would be nice to see to further clarify the presences there.
+However, people who work and perform here, who live with these spirits on a regular basis, would rate this place with a BIG YES INDEED!
 Nothing like having a creepy or strong personal experience to make it quite clear that they are there!

-In a 1991 psychic medium investigation, three Clairvoyants confirmed what staff and thespians had suspected.
-These three clairvoyants uncovered five more spirits mentioned above that weren’t known at the time.
+In a 1991 psychic medium investigation, three Clairvoyants confirmed what staff and performers have suspected.
+The clairvoyants uncovered five more spirits (mentioned above) that weren’t known at the time.
 Only the entity of Pinky was known of before this revelation.

 In 1994, paranormal investigators recorded unexplainable footsteps crossing the Main Stage Theatre.
-On October 23, 2007, Tuesday, Haunted and Paranormal Investigations International; HPI for short, conducted an investigation of The Sacramento Theatre Company.
+On October 23, 2007, Haunted and Paranormal Investigations International (HPI) conducted an investigation of The Sacramento Theatre Company.
 They photographed numerous infrared anomalies in the Stage 2 area.

-According to results of using dowsing rods, two HPI members got similar/different information about Pinky, in two different sessions.
+According to results from their dowsing rods, two HPI members got contrasting information about Pinky, in two different sessions.
 One investigator learned that Pinky was a woman named Joan and she worked in the Costume Room.
 She died in 1963.
-Another investigator learned that Pinky was a female actress, in her 20s and her name started with G; a soft G sound would sound like a J.
+Another investigator learned that Pinky was an actress, in her 20s, and her name started with G (a soft G sound would sound like a J).

-Staff and thespians alike have had many personal experiences to report throughout the years, and so have paranormal investigators who have visited this site.
+Staff and thespians alike have reported many personal experiences through the years, and so have paranormal investigators.

 Janelle Cardoso, founder of Capital City Paranormal, talks about her experiences at The Sacramento Theatre Company.
 She recalls, “The investigation that will always stick with me, took place at the Sacramento Theatre Company.
 I had experienced everything from hearing noises, seeing things move, hearing a person walk behind me and follow me, to have a door shut right behind me with intense force.
 I have to say, it was the first time I was actually a little scared!
 HA HA!”

-Pretty strong personal experiences were also reported as well during HPI’s October 23, 2007 investigation.
+Strong personal experiences were also reported during HPI’s October 23, 2007 investigation.
 With their own ears, some investigators heard footsteps and some heavy breathing, and saw a quick-moving shadow form.
 A few saw a shadow figure peeking at them.

 1419 H Street